loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 funcions are labels rather than stacks, it is not possible for static functions to capture state.

-In @Stack the stack shape for the type $A times.circle *B times.circle circle$ is shown.
+In @Stack the stack shape for the type $A times.circle ast.basic B times.circle circle$ is shown.
 Because the stack shape for $B$ is unknown, it can not be given a concrete representation.